Ffyud/brakdag/README.md

 * Hanze Magazine - Independent newspaper run by students for the Hanze Hogeschool.

 ### Economy
-* Horeca Groningen - News for the hospitality sector of the city.
+* Horeca Groningen - News for the hospitality sector.
 * GROC - Articles primarily targeted at entrepeneurs.
 * Onderzoek & Statistiek Groningen - Conducts and publishes city research.
-* Samenwerking Noord - A (IT) networking organization.
+* Samenwerking Noord - An IT-networking organization.

 ### Local government
-* Groningen Bereikbaar - To inform about all the road construction that is being done.
+* Groningen Bereikbaar - To inform about all the city construction that is being done.
 * Groningen Fietsstad
-* Gemeente Groningen - News published by the municapility
+* Gemeente Groningen - News published by the municipality,
-* City of Talent - News highlighting talents and start-ups that Groningen produces
+* City of Talent - News highlighting talents and start-ups that Groningen produces.
-* Groningen Spoorzone - To inform about rail construction, in particular at the central station
+* Groningen Spoorzone - To inform about rail construction, in particular at the central station.
-* Campus Groningen - News about the Zernike Campus that houses most University and Hanze facilities
+* Campus Groningen - News about the Zernike Campus that houses most University and Hanze facilities.

-### Emergencies
-* 112Groningen - Incidents and emergencies typically are publish here in fairly great detail.